sefcom/Wi-Fi-Calling-source-code/README.md

 # Wi Not Calling: Practical Privacy and Availability Attacks in Wi-Fi Calling

 ## Overview
-In this repository you will find the experimental data along with source code for our 'Wi Not Calling: Practical Privacy and Availability Attacks in Wi-Fi Calling' paper.
+In this repository you will find the experimental data along with source code for our 'Wi Not Calling: Practical Privacy and Availability Attacks in Wi-Fi Calling' paper accepted by 2018 ACSAC (https://www.acsac.org/2018/).

 We analyzed the security of Wi-Fi Calling specifications and discover several vulnerabilities that allow an adversary to track the location of users and perform DoS attacks.
 By setting up a rogue access point in live testbed environment, we observed that user devices can leak the International Mobile Subscriber Identity (IMSI), despite it being encrypted.